gmarte10/simulated-uno/README.md

 Cards:<br />
 Normal card: The card has a color(blue, red, yellow, green) and either a digit(0-9) or a special instruction.
+Wild card: The card has  no color until a player declares the color when they play it.
 Special instructions:
 * Skip: The next player is skipped.
 * Reverse: The order of play is reversed.
 * Draw Two: The next player must draw two cards and then their turn is over.<br />
-Wild card: The card has  no color until a player declares the color when they play it.<br />

 Playable Cards:<br />
 A card is playable if it can be put on top of the discard pile.